luizmb/BitcoinRedux/README.md

 # Bitcoin Redux
-Code challenge for N26

 ---
 ## Introduction
-This project was written by me, Luiz Rodrigo, in 3 days as part of my N26 code challenge.
-I will shortly explain some architectural decisions, some that would be different in a real life scenario.

-First of all, I haven't used third-party libraries.
-Any.
-Normally I tend to use as fewer as possible, but in the case of this code challenge I tried to show what I can achieve by my own code.
-Evidently, some of the classes used in this project were adapted from other personal projects that I wrote in the past.
-Which, I'll explain further in the Architecture chapter, but please keep in mind that they are less than 20% of the final project and most of them had to be adapted somehow.

-So let's check the project.
+This is a sample project for demonstrating SwiftRex framework.

 ---
 ## Running

-Running this project should be as simple as downloading the source code, opening `N26/N26.xcodeproj` on Xcode 9.2, selecting the correct Scheme (`N26`) and typing `Cmd+R`.
+Running this project should be as simple as downloading the source code, opening `BitcoinRExchange/BitcoinRExchange.xcodeproj` on Xcode 9.2, selecting the correct Scheme (`BitcoinRExchange`) and typing `Cmd+R`.
 As no third-party libraries were used, and the internal frameworks are part of the project (not integrated via package managers), no other action is required.

 ---
 ## Playground First